 D x V x F > R

 This formula that Bechard attributes to David Gleicher, might help.
 If the product of dissatisfaction (D) with the present situation, a vision (V) of what is possible, and first steps (F) toward reaching the vision are greater than the resistance to change (R), change will occur.
-If any one (D, V, or F) is zero, resistance will not be overcome.
-A critical mass of the organization needs to share a common understanding and agreement on each of these three element for organization wide change to occur.
-The implementation of change stumbles if people are not clear on what changes are needed, do not feel ownership or responsibility-it's somebody else's fault, or over a long timeline becomes lost in the crises of running the day-to-day business.
+If anyone (D, V, or F) is zero, resistance will not be overcome.
+A critical mass of the organization needs to share a common understanding and agreement on each of these three elements for organization wide change to occur.
+The implementation of change stumbles if people are not clear on what changes are needed, do not feel ownership or responsibility-it’s somebody else’s fault, or over a long timeline becomes lost in the crises of running the day-to-day business.
 LST involves the whole system providing for increased information flow, system focus and quicker response.
 It replaces silo thinking, turf-related competition, and finger pointing with open communication and ongoing collaborative efforts.

 Meekly I mention that the model for change that I embrace focuses on helping individuals “unfreeze” and then change.
 In hearing these words I realized how slow and out of step with the rate of change that was expected in today’s environment this was.
 My individual and small group focus didn’t create an energized critical mass in the organization.
 The need for more cross-functional relationship, a collaborative, comprehensive plan for the company’s future had been staring me in the face.
 Thinking about change in a total system context was very different yet I could see the huge potential in decreased implementation time, and increased commitment throughout the organization.
 Top down versus “all in the room” certainly would be a paradigm shift for me and top management.
 Would they relinquish control for the greater benefits?

 Seeing my puzzled look, Lucy must have read my mind saying, let’s look at how all this is translated into a practical approach that your management will see as clearly beneficial over others they have tried.